It seems as though self-care has completely taken over the health and wellness space, especially on social media.

 Move in a way that feels good.
 Listen to your body’s cues, and try not to worry about looking silly.
 This doesn’t need to be a serious half-hour practice — just spend 2 minutes moving your body and stretching out your tired muscles.

 Using a foam roller at home is another great tool for massaging your muscles at home for free.
 It offers regular maintenance for your spine, and can take your stretching to the next level as you get deeper into your muscles.
+This can be done in silence, in front of the TV, or while listening to your favorite podcast.

 Prioritize and prepare for self-care